Get App

 Introduction to St. George and Surrounding Areas

-1. Washington: The Close Neighbor
+1. Washington: The close neighbor

 Washington, Utah, is a close neighbor to St. George and shares many similarities with it.
 It's hard to tell where St. George ends and Washington begins because they blend seamlessly together.
 This city is the second most populated in Washington County, with a mix of old and new developments, offering a variety of housing options.
 Major shopping centers like Walmart, Costco, and Home Depot are located along the main corridor, making it convenient for residents.